-2. A randomized encouragement experiment on literacy skills practice
+3. A randomized encouragement experiment on literacy skills practice

-The randomized experiment was first carried out at University Paris-Est Marne-La-Vallée (Paris region, France).
+To study the potential effect of literacy skills on academic achievement in first year university, we consider a randomized encouragement trial.
+It was first carried out at University Paris-Est Marne-La-Vallée (Paris region, France).
 It was implemented during tutorial classes whose goal is to teach methodological skills to all first-year university students in Economics and Management.
 Similar tutorials take place in all French universities.
 The experiment began at the beginning of the first semester of the academic year, when the instructor would tell the students about an online tool - called Projet Voltaire - that they could use to practice literacy skills (orthography, grammar, conjugation and syntax).
 This tool provides seven ordered levels of exercises for improving literacy skills and includes an application that keeps track of recurring mistakes for a given user profile, thus allowing students who practice to increase their literacy skill level.
 Once this initial information was given to students, they received differentiated information, according to the tutorial group they belong to.

 In half of the tutorial groups, teachers actively encouraged their students to use the Projet Voltaire tool more intensively, by following a precise and identical protocol for each of these groups.
 At each tutorial session, they reminded students about the importance of literacy skills, or spent a few minutes reviewing a few relevant tips and rules.
 They also gave detailed explanations on how to use the Projet Voltaire web platform and reminded students that a test score would be given for this work and would be taken into account to compute final grades for the methodology course unit.
 We refer to these tutorial groups as the "encouraged" groups.
 In the other half of tutorial groups, nothing specific was done to encourage students to practice literacy skills via the Projet Voltaire web platform following the initial announcement given to all students; we refer to these tutorial groups as "non-encouraged".

 The students were divided and tutorial groups formed based simply on alphabetical order, and teachers were randomly assigned to tutorial groups.
 This assures that the assignment of students to the encouragement condition was random.